cnobles/iGUIDE/etc/README.md

 # etc

-This directory contains scripts for installation and uninstallation.
+This directory contains scripts and data for installation, testing, and uninstalling.